Skip to navigation Skip to main content

 Note that overriding md opts-out of the default pre-processing by another template language Markdown Files.
 As mentioned elsewhere, improvements to add additional hooks for preprocessing will likely come later.

-You can override an existing template language once.
-Attempts to override an override will throw an error (though this may be relaxed later).
+You can override a template language once.
+Any attempts to override an more than once via addExtension will throw an error.

 compile is an async-friendly function that takes two parameters: